-Changes in operating status will occur if there is a confirmed case on campus or if the Governor's office issues changes in stay-at-home or shelter-in-place orders.
+Changes in operating status will occur if the local Health Department or if the Governor's office issues changes in stay-at-home or shelter-in-place orders.
 The focus remains to keep students on campus and manage the infection rather than returning them to a different community where further infection could take place.

 Have your recommendations been vetted by health care experts?

 Yes.
 The safety and health of all students and employees is our primary concern.
 We are in regular contact with staff at the Arnot Ogden Medical Center and the Chemung Co.
 Health Department, along with the Lake Erie College of Osteopathic Medicine, to ensure we are meeting all local health guidelines.
 In addition, the College continues to follow all guidelines from the CDC and state and local health departments.

 Will Elmira College provide faculty and staff PPE to keep them safe?

 Employees may utilize their own, homemade masks, but masks also will be available to all employees through the Clarke Health Center.
 The CHC will assure proper levels of personal protective equipment are kept in stock in the event there is a need to care for persons suspected or known to have COVID.